Below is a list of topics for which we often receive questions; however, please call with ANY question you have.

 Change orders

-If you find something that needs to be changed before we start cutting your job, we can make the necessary changes for you.
-Depending where your job is in line will determine if the job will be produced as scheduled, or if it needs to be pushed back slightly.
-This is determined on a job by job basis.
+Orders may be changed before we start cutting your job.
+Changes will affect the scheduled delivery date, and will affect the job price.
+How large a chenge is determined on a job by job basis.
 If the trusses are already built, we do not recommend any alterations without prior discussion with one of our sales/design team members.
 Return to Top

 Truss bracing